tuantle/hypertoxin/README.md

 To add icon image to button, add a child icon image component (more details for IconImage component below) with a content `room` property.
 All button components have 4 child rooms, `content-left`, `content-middle`, `content-right`, and `badge`.

-Internally, a room is just a convient way for creating child Views, thus allowing the JSX code to be less clutter and much more declarative.
+Internally, a room is just a convenient way for creating child Views, thus allowing the JSX code to be less clutter and much more declarative.

 ```jsx
 <FlatButton overlay = 'opaque' size = 'small' label = 'SMALL' color = 'primary' >